JaimeQuezadaJr/ollama-test/README.md

 # AI Chatbot

 This is a simple AI Chatbot application using langchain_ollama and langchain_core.
+Must install ollama and download llama2 model.

 ## Prerequisites